nedimf/SimpleApi/README.md

 "username": "changedusername"
 }
 ```
-Application will responde with new value added for username!
+Application will respond with new value added for username!

 ####  HTTP Request Method DELETE